OpenClaw Cost Dashboard: Track Agent Spend by Job, Tool, and Model

 The event stream is the backbone.
 Cost data is just another dimension layered on top of the same events that power your audit log, run history, and tool call dashboard.
 This is why investing in a structured event pipeline pays compounding returns: each new view is an aggregation of existing data, not a new data collection effort.

-- Session-scoped events: every tool call, policy decision, and lifecycle event is tagged with a session ID.
-This gives you the grouping key for per-job cost aggregation.
+• Session-scoped events: every tool call, policy decision, and lifecycle event is tagged with a session ID.
+This is the grouping key that per-job cost aggregation will use.

-- Runs tab as the foundation: the Runs tab already computes per-session aggregations (duration, tool count, event count, block count).
-Adding a cost column to this view is an incremental data enrichment, not a new pipeline.
+• Runs tab with per-session aggregations: the Runs tab already computes duration, tool count, event count, and block count for each session.
+Adding a cost column is an incremental enrichment to an existing view, not a new pipeline.

-- Multi-instance visibility: for teams running OpenClaw across multiple deployments, the dashboard aggregates events from all instances.
-Cost data follows the same aggregation path, giving you fleet-wide cost visibility.
+• Multi-instance fleet visibility: for teams running OpenClaw across multiple deployments, the dashboard aggregates events from all instances.
+When cost data arrives, it follows the same aggregation path for fleet-wide spend visibility.

-Even before native cost tracking ships, Shield's event stream can be exported to external analytics tools (pandas, a data warehouse, or a BI dashboard) where you can join event data with provider billing data to produce cost reports.
+In the meantime, Shield's event stream can be exported to external analytics tools (pandas, a data warehouse, or a BI dashboard) where you can join event data with provider billing data to produce cost reports today.
 The immutable event log ensures the data you analyze is trustworthy.
+For practical strategies on reducing agent costs through model routing (assigning budget models to high-volume tasks), see our guide to OpenClaw for enterprise.

 Explore Zedly Shield